Ciao bella! Euro MPs to scrap mobile roaming charges

 From mid-2017 these will be banned altogether.

-The EU already has already capped roaming charges but no such limits apply elsewhere in the world where they can result in holidaymakers facing bills that might cost them even more than their holidays themselves, according to campaigners.
+The EU already has already capped roaming charges but no such limits apply elsewhere in the world where they can result in holidaymakers facing bills that might cost them even more than the holiday itself, according to campaigners.

 If you want some helpful advice on how to make the most of your smartphone while abroad, or you'd like to know how to save some serious money, then give us a call on 0115 871 8654 or email firstname.lastname@example.org